Key features and details

 Standard curve (60 minutes incubation): mean of duplicates (+/- SD) with background reads subtracted.

-ab105135 has not yet been referenced specifically in any publications.
+ab105135 has been referenced in 28 publications.

 - Dong J et al. Hepatocyte-specific IL11 cis-signaling drives lipotoxicity and underlies the transition from NAFLD to NASH.
 Nat Commun 12:66 (2021).
 PubMed: 33397952